-There are several apps for health which are specific to aiding the patient in their engagement in certain types of exercises, such as yoga.
-Many of these applications are also available free of charge, including Simply Yoga, Yoga 101, Yoga Face, and iYoga+.
+There are several applications which are specific to aiding the patient in their engagement in certain types of exercises, such as yoga.
+Many of these apps are also available free of charge, including Simply Yoga, Yoga 101, Yoga Face, and iYoga+.
 There are also apps that are reasonably priced for other exercise and diet assistance.
-Apps are generally not very expensive.
-Plus, they are tied to the account of the user, which means that they can be redownloaded even if the user has to remove them from the device.² Certain apps only operate on certain platforms and devices while others are made available by their developers through multiple app stores.
+Apps are generally not very expensive, and they are tied to the account of the user, which means that they can be redownloaded even if the user has to remove them from the device.2 Certain apps only operate on certain platforms and devices while others are made available by their developers through multiple app stores.

 Mental health is just as important as physical health.
 There are applications that can help with meditation, for example.
 Even a few half-hour sessions of meditation can relieve pain by allowing the user to bring their emotional response under control and relax their mind.
 Available apps include Buddhify, Smiling Mind, The Mindfulness App, and more.
 Meditation can improve mood and focus.
 Even just using a phone to play some soothing music or ambient sounds might allow for some personal time to aid in the at-home maintenance of mental health, in addition to other forms of self-care and treatment a patient might need.3